EmirAlpKocak/ApplicationBlocker/README.md

 ⚠️ This software is released into the public domain under The Unlicense.
 No warranty is provided.
 Use at your own risk.

+Application Blocker

-Application Blocker is a tool for blocking access on the programs you have selected.
+Application Blocker is a software restriction tool for Windows.
+It can block access to selected programs.

-! ! !
+It is very effective and easy to use.
+You can select the program file and add it to the list.

+The lock is reliable and very hard to break for normal users.

+Application Blocker does not work at background so it does not affect your computer's performance.

+This program can be used to control your chield or prevent access to programs on special areas like school computers.

+You can set an UI password to prevent unauthorized users from blocking and unblocking programs.

+The tool can check for updates automatically and alert you when a new version is available.

+Requires .NET Framework 4.5 and Windows Vista or later.

+!!!
 Virus or malware warning?
 False positive.

-You can select any exe file to block.
-Blocked files are listed and can be easily unblocked.
-You can use this software to control what your chield does or you can use this to restrict access to some applications on special places.

-You can set an UI password to block unauthorized people from blocking or unblocking applications.

-Application Blocker blocks programs using three seperate methods.
-It is very hard for someone to break lock.
-Only professional users may open the lock.

-Contact me via SourceForge or GitHub Issues for support.

-Application Blocker can automatically check for updates and alert you when a new version is available.

-Requires .NET Framework 4.5 and Windows Vista or later.

-Programming Language: Version 1.0 and 1.1: C# 1.2, 1.3, 1.4: VB.NET 1.5, 1.6 and future: C#
+Programming Language: Version 1.0 and 1.1: C# 1.2, 1.3, 1.4: VB.NET, 1.5 and later: C#

 Setup File: Microsoft Visual Studio Installer Extension